 Entering our second decade of business providing services to clients around the globe.
-Tooq is availble for limited engagements in 2020 through 2021 offering:
+Tooq is availble for selected engagements in 2022 through 2023 offering:

 We strive to understand your business and the problem you are trying to solve before prescribing a solution.
 We will adapt to your level of technical knowledge, ensuring that you are comfortable during development and confident in your ability to manage the end result of the project.
 All projects include a generous support period.

 Clients, past and current, include: The City of Edmonton, The University of California - Education Abroad Program (Paris), The Ambulance Paramedics Union of British Columbia - CUPE 873, Emergency Displatchers of British Columbia - CUPE873-02, Catalina Foothills School District (AZ), Learning Development Association of Alberta, Concept Engineering, the Alberta Drama Festival Association, and many others.

 The UCP government in Alberta announced a plan to rollback the minimum wage from $15 per hour to $13 per hour for youth workers in May 2019.
 The site was created as a means of allowing Alberta businesses to pledge their support of paying a minimum of $15 per hour to all employees.

 A map feature was added in the following weeks allowing people to filter and find businesses in their area.
 The list contains over 250 businesses including large players like Costco Canada and Popeye's, and hundreds of independent businesses like Knifewear and Meuwly's.
 A sticker program was also rolled out allowing participating businesses to show their participation on their doors and registers.